-If equipped, your boat has a USCG approved automatic fire suppression system that is installed with the generator option.
-The automatic fire suppression system is located in the starboard side of the machinery access compartment.
-The system will activate when the temperature in the enclosed area reaches $165^{\circ}F$ (74°C).
+The USCG approved automatic fire suppression system is installed with the generator option.

+The automatic fire suppression system fire extinguisher is located on the starboard side of the machinery access compartment (See fig. 3.20.1).
+The system will activate when the temperature in the enclosed area reaches $165^{\circ}F(74^{\circ}C)$.